Best Bike Lock of 2026: Strong and Practical

 As with u-locks, you should think carefully about what size and thickness you need and how you will carry it about if you want a portable chain.

-The two chains I recommend at the top of this page (the Kryptolok and Evolution), will work as portable security.
-So let's take a quick look at one of the best stationary chain locks…
+The two chains I recommend at the top of this page (the Kryptolok 955 and the Evolution 1055) will work as portable security.
+So now let's take a quick look at one of the best stationary chain locks…

 Best Chain Lock For Stationary Security and Ebikes: Hiplok DXXL

-As well as the 14 mm chain, it features a 14 mm shackle u-lock, the Hiplok DX.
-Which means the Hiplok DXXL can be used for both a portable and stationary security: the u-lock by itself in the street and then in conjunction with the chain at home.
+And this means the Hiplok DXXL can be used for both a portable and stationary security: the u-lock by itself in the street and then in conjunction with the chain at home.
+A very practical security setup!

 The chain is 59" (150 cm) long and uses a noose-style design to maximize its locking reach, with the u-lock extending that further.
 And when paired with a wall or floor anchor like the Hiplok ANKR [Amazon], it’s a very practical way to protect your bike at home.

-Although the 14 mm links can theoretically be cropped by the very biggest 42” bolt cutters it is very unlikely and, and you can minimize the risk further with a locking technique that keeps the lock far from the ground.
+Although the 14 mm links can theoretically be cropped by the very biggest 42” bolt cutters, this is very unlikely, and you can minimize the risk further with a locking technique that keeps the lock far from the ground.

 Folding Locks